HomeSite Map

 The song structure of “Till There Was You” could very well have been the model used by Lennon and McCartney for their early songwriting years, this being the perfect song structure example for that time period.
 We see here that classic case of 'verse/ verse/ bridge/ verse' (or aaba) with the title of the song at the end of each verse used as a hook-line identifying without any doubt what the title of the song is, as well as the obvious intent of the lyric story.
 This exact model was used to good effect in Lennon / McCartney originals up to this time, such as in “I Saw Her Standing There,” “Misery” and “From Me To You,” and would continue to be used throughout their career, as well as being creatively expanded upon.
 In this case, though, a solo section is included, which is played over the verse chords as is standard, followed by another bridge and then a repetition of the final verse.

 The song begins with a four measure instrumental introduction with raising guitar chords and a simple but effective precursor to the guitar solo we will hear from George Harrison later in the song.
-The first verse commences with McCartney’s convincing vocal work.
+The first verse commences with Paul’s convincing vocal work.
 This first verse differs from the rest in structure only by its raised ending phrase, which creates anticipation for the second verse.
 The eight measure bridge creates a perfect contrast with its octave jump in the melody line, which tests Paul’s vocal abilities.
 The transition back to the third verse creates a satisfying feeling to the song, as the structure's ending makes you feel that everything has been said.
 Harrison’s beautiful guitar solo is then heard against the chord structure of a verse, which is then followed by a repeat of the bridge and third verse.
 A six measure conclusion to the song follows the final verse, emphasizing once again the song's title, with the final note dramatically held through two chord changes before the final acoustic guitar strum ends the song with a delicate touch of finality.
 This, therefore, is a masterful example of songwriting created by a classic songwriter with much experience under his belt.

 For aspiring songwriters such as The Beatles, much could be absorbed from this model, as has been the case.
 “The Lennon / McCartney songwriting collaboration was forming during that period,” explains McCartney.
 Showing the influence this song had on their songwriting, he adds “We went on from ‘Love Me Do’ to writing deeper, much more intense things.
 So it was just as well someone didn’t come up and tell us how uncool ‘Till There Was You’ was.”